 Note: i.
-Median of All States includes all 29 States (all Union Territories are excluded); ii.
+Median of All States includes all 29 states (all Union Territories are excluded); ii.
 Median of 22 States excludes the North Eastern States, except Assam; iii.
-All States/UTs shows the sum of 29 States, Delhi and Puducherry, expressed as a % of national gross domestic product; iv.
-Committed Expenditure is calculated as the sum of Wage, Salaries, and Pension; v.
-Health Expenditure is calculated as the sum of Medical and Public Health, Family Welfare; vi.
+All States/UTs shows the sum of 29 states, Delhi and Puducherry, expressed as a % of national gross domestic product; iv.
+Committed Expenditure is calculated as the sum of Medical and Public Health, Family Welfare; vi.
 Social Sector Expenditure is calculated as the sum of Social Services, Urban Development and Warehousing under Revenue and Capital Expenditure vii.
-Social, Health, and Education Expenditures are calculated as per capita values by dividing the respective expenditure by thepopulation; viii.
+Social, Health, and Education Expenditures are calculated as per capita values by dividing the respective expenditure by the population; viii.
 Total Expenditure is Calculated as the sum of Revenue Expenditure (RevEx), Capital Outlay, and Loans and Advances; ix.
 The Buoyancy of RevEx is calculated as the ratio between the year-on-year growth rate of Revenue Expenditure and that of GSDP.